 Complying with SCRA Credit Card Regulations

-Active duty members under military service in the United States government are well-protected by the Servicemembers civil relief act SCRA.
+Active duty service members serving in the United States military are well-protected by the Servicemembers Civil Relief Act (SCRA).
 Some protections extend after the servicemember has left active duty.

 Under the SCRA, servicemembers can receive financial relief and protections.
-If you are an active duty servicemember or the immediate family member of someone in military service then you may be familiar about the SCRA and its helpful provisions.
+If you are an active-duty servicemember or the immediate family member of someone in military service, you may be familiar with the SCRA and its provisions.

-However, if you are new to information on the SCRA, you may need some more background information about the certain protections, thanks to these benefits.
+However, if you are new to information on the SCRA, you may need some more background information about certain protections.

-In this article we will discuss the background, benefits, and compliance with SCRA legalities.
+This article will discuss the background, benefits, and compliance with SCRA legalities.

 Contents